japila-books/spark-sql-internals/docs/spark-sql-SessionCatalog.md

 ====
 `getTempViewOrPermanentTableMetadata` is used when:

-* `CatalogImpl` is requested for link:spark-sql-CatalogImpl.adoc#makeTable[converting TableIdentifier to Table], link:spark-sql-CatalogImpl.adoc#listColumns[listing the columns of a table (as Dataset)] and link:spark-sql-CatalogImpl.adoc#refreshTable[refreshing a table] (i.e. the analyzed logical plan of the table query and re-caching it)
+* `CatalogImpl` is requested for spark-sql-CatalogImpl.md#makeTable[converting TableIdentifier to Table], spark-sql-CatalogImpl.md#listColumns[listing the columns of a table (as Dataset)] and spark-sql-CatalogImpl.md#refreshTable[refreshing a table] (i.e. the analyzed logical plan of the table query and re-caching it)

-* `AlterTableAddColumnsCommand`, `CreateTableLikeCommand`, link:spark-sql-LogicalPlan-DescribeColumnCommand.adoc#run[DescribeColumnCommand], `ShowColumnsCommand` and <<spark-sql-LogicalPlan-ShowTablesCommand.adoc#run, ShowTablesCommand>> logical commands are requested to run (executed)
+* `AlterTableAddColumnsCommand`, `CreateTableLikeCommand`, spark-sql-LogicalPlan-DescribeColumnCommand.md#run[DescribeColumnCommand], `ShowColumnsCommand` and <<spark-sql-LogicalPlan-ShowTablesCommand.md#run, ShowTablesCommand>> logical commands are requested to run (executed)
 ====

 === [[requireDbExists]] Reporting NoSuchDatabaseException When Specified Database Does Not Exist -- `requireDbExists` Internal Method